Feds are sending medical experts to Ohio toxic train wreck site as residents’ safety concerns simmer

 Resident worries not everyone is receiving proper testing

-It’s the dangers these chemicals pose that has put East Palestine residents on edge over the past two weeks.
+It’s the dangers these chemicals pose putting East Palestine residents on edge over the past two weeks.

 In a town hall meeting Wednesday, East Palestine Mayor Trent Conaway addressed the February 6 controlled detonations, saying the only option was to release the chemicals manually or risk greater danger to residents.